statisticsnorway/statbus/CONVENTIONS.md

  • Use TypeScript; define types in .d.ts or locally.
  • Use functional components with hooks.
  • Use layout.tsx in app/ for global providers, not _app.tsx.
+ • Use an app directory structure (not pages).